kristijanbartol/ease/README.md

 To design dresses (and soon skirts), the skirtified body meshes should be separately prepared in Blender.
 The detailed procedure with images is specified in the `SKIRTIFIED.md`.

+## Known bugs and limitations

+1. The lower garment patches are not properly cut to get smooth edges at the bottom of the pants.
+Instead, only some of the values in *.json files will be smooth.

+2. Seamlines are not perfectly aligned and directly suitable for manufacturing.

+3. There are parameter values that will result in errors (when the values are smaller than the minimal "possible" value to cut).